Ameba-AIoT/ameba-iot-docs/amebadplus/en/product_overview/src/overview.rst

 .. note::

-   For different series of AmebaLite, the modules, functions and peripherals may differ.
+   For different series of |CHIP_NAME|, the modules, functions and peripherals may differ.
 Refer to Section :ref:`Series Comparison <ameba_soc_family>` for more details.